 Background: Two-point discrimination (TPD) is an assessment of tactile acuity.
-People with Multiple Sclerosis (MS) can have reduced foot sole tactile acuity, which has been linked to impaired balance.
-Objective: To quantify the test-retest reliability of TPD on the sole of the foot in people with MS. Method: 41 participants (32 females), with mean (SD) age of 60 (9) years, and Expanded Disability Status Scale of <7.5, had their TPD measured at the Head of the first Metatarsal and the Heel on two occasions, 2-14 days apart.
-Mean systematic change, within-subjects SD, limits of agreement (LOA), coefficient of variation and the Intraclass correlation coefficient (ICC) were quantified as point estimates (95% CI).
-Results: Systematic learning effects were evident.
-The within-subjects SD at the metatarsal and the heel was 6.7 mm (5.5-8.6) and 8.3 mm (6.7-10.8), and the LOA were 18.6 mm (15.2-24.) and 23.7 mm (18.7-30.1), respectively.
-ICC for metatarsal and heel was 0.87 (0.76-0.93) and 0.90 (0.80-0.95), respectively, but these were likely inflated by sample heterogeneity.
-Conclusion: In people with MS, TPD on the sole of the foot has an adequate test-retest reliability for research purposes, but there is substantial measurement variability for individual patients.
+People with multiple sclerosis (MS) can have reduced foot sole tactile acuity, which has been linked to impaired balance.
+Objective: To quantify the test-retest reliability of TPD on the sole of the foot in people with MS. Approach: 41 participants (32 females), with mean (SD) age of 60 (9) years, and Expanded Disability Status Scale of <7.5, had their TPD measured at the head of the first metatarsal and the heel on two occasions, 2-14 d apart.
+Mean systematic change, within-subjects SD, limits of agreement (LOA), coefficient of variation and the intraclass correlation coefficient (ICC) were quantified as point estimates (95% CI).
+Main results: Systematic learning effects were evident.
+The within-subjects SD at the metatarsal and the heel was 6.7 mm (5.5-8.6) and 8.3 mm (6.7-10.8), and the LOAs were 18.6 mm (15.2-24.) and 23.7 mm (18.7-30.1), respectively.
+ICCs for metatarsal and heel was 0.87 (0.76-0.93) and 0.90 (0.80-0.95), respectively, but these were likely inflated by sample heterogeneity.
+Significance: In people with MS, TPD on the sole of the foot has an adequate test-retest reliability for research purposes, but there is substantial measurement variability for individual patients.

 © 2020 Institute of Physics and Engineering in Medicine.

 Copyright 2020 Elsevier B.V., All rights reserved.